< /> < /> < /> < />

 It’s not about depriving yourself of the foods you love or obsessing over how many calories are in every bite.
 Instead, it’s about tuning in to your body’s hunger and fullness cues and making mindful choices about the amount of food you eat [1].

-Portion vs serving: What's the difference?
+Portion sizes vs serving sizes: What's the difference?

 • Serving size: A serving size is a standardised measurement often used on food labels.
 It’s a helpful snapshot that tells you what’s in a set amount of food — think half a cup of pasta or a single slice of bread.
 This information is designed to help you understand the calories, nutrients, and other key details in a typical serving.